A fast-growing hedge row starts with the roots!

 Hedges from Gurney's

 Gurney's Seed & Nursery Co. has proudly been one of the US's leading seed and nursery companies since 1886.
 Our team of horticultural experts routinely explore and test plant varieties that will appeal to long-time gardening enthusiasts and beginners alike.
 Gurney's horticulturists plant a variety of hedges here on our farm and study them to ensure the hedges we sell are as high-yielding, disease-resistant, and as easy and quick to plant as possible.
-Our hedge plants for sale are fast-growing and known for successful flowering.
+Our hedges for sale are fast-growing and known for successful flowering.

 Learn more about hedges and proper care below.

-Choosing the Right Hedges
+Choosing the Right Types of Hedges

 To choose the right hedges for sale that best fit your preferences, you'll first need to know about the different subtypes.